ale-novo/xpradar/radar/doc/INSTALL.md

-# OpenGC - Installation and Getting Started
+# Installation and Getting Started

-## Configuration of OpenGC using opengc.ini
+## Configuration using opengc.ini

-To get OpenGC running, edit opengc.ini so that it matches your system configuration and desired gauge layout.
+To get running, edit opengc.ini so that it matches your system configuration and desired gauge layout.

 ## Paths